jelleDiet/Fabric-java-sdk-CRUD-implementation/README.md

 ## Getting Started

+The Fabric SDKs are used to connect to a network and call chaincode.
+The chaincode will then query or modify the ledger.

 For an example of java chaincode that goes along with this sdk implementation, see [java chaincode](https://github.com/jelleDiet/Java_chaincode_example)

 For an example of node chaincode (This is the default chaincode used) see [node chaincode](https://github.com/jelleDiet/Fabric-node-chaincode-example)